-Lower Lid Blepharoplasty -is almost always cosmetic.
-Fat that has prolapsed into the lower eyelid creating bags is removed.
+Lower Lid Blepharoplasty is almost always cosmetic.
+The fat that has prolapsed into the lower eyelid creating bags is removed.
 A small strip of hypertrophic muscle just below the eyelashes is removed to thin out the eyelid.
-A small strip of skin may be removed to tighten the skin of the lower lid.
+A small strip of skin may be removed to tighten the skin of the lower lid